kemoeverlyne/kemoeverlyne/README.md

-<p align="left">👋 Hey there!
-I'm Everlyne Kemo, a passionate coder and tech enthusiast on a journey to explore the digital realm.
-With a love for problem-solving and a knack for turning caffeine into code, I'm constantly seeking ways to merge creativity with functionality.
-Whether it's crafting elegant algorithms or diving into the latest frameworks, I'm always excited to embrace new challenges.
+<p align="left">👋 Hey, I'm a bit too passionate about code and tech.
+Personally  on a journey to use code to make day to day tasks smoother.
+With a love for problem-solving and a knack for turning caffeine into code, I'm constantly seeking ways to combine my creativity with functionality.
+Whether it's creating  algorithms or learning about the latest frameworks, I'm always excited to embrace new challenges.
 When I'm not glued to my screen, you can find me exploring the outdoors or enjoying a good book.
-Let's connect and collaborate on some exciting projects!</p>
+Let's connect and solve some interesting problems </p>

 ###